Florida: Fauna

-Florida also has more than 500 nonnative animal species and 1,000 nonnative insects found throughout the state.
-Some exotic species living in Florida include the Burmese python, green iguana, veiled chameleon, Argentine black and white tegu, peacock bass, mayan cichlid, lionfish, White-nosed coati, rhesus macaque, vervet monkey, Cuban tree frog, cane toad, Indian peafowl, monk parakeet, tui parakeet, and many more.
+Florida also has more than 1,500 nonnative animal species.
+Some exotic species living in Florida include the Burmese python, green iguana, veiled chameleon, Argentine black and white tegu, peacock bass, Mayan cichlid, lionfish, white-nosed coati, rhesus macaque, vervet monkey, Cuban tree frog, cane toad, Indian peafowl, monk parakeet and tui parakeet.
 Some of these nonnative species do not pose a threat to any native species, but some do threaten the native species of Florida by living in the state and eating them.

 Flora

 The state has more than 26000 mi2 of forests, covering about half of the state's land area.

-There are about 3,000 different types of wildflowers in Florida.
+There are about 3,000 types of wildflowers in Florida.
 This is the third-most diverse state in the union, behind California and Texas, both larger states.
 In Florida, wild populations of coconut palms extend up the East Coast from Key West to Jupiter Inlet, and up the West Coast from Marco Island to Sarasota.
 Many of the smallest coral islands in the Florida Keys are known to have abundant coconut palms sprouting from coconuts deposited by ocean currents.
-Coconut palms are cultivated north of south Florida to roughly Cocoa Beach on the East Coast and the Tampa Bay Area on the West Coast.
+Coconut palms are cultivated north of south Florida to roughly Cocoa Beach on the East Coast and the Tampa Bay area on the West Coast.

 On the east coast of the state, mangroves have normally dominated the coast from Cocoa Beach southward; salt marshes from St. Augustine northward.
 From St. Augustine south to Cocoa Beach, the coast fluctuates between the two, depending on the annual weather conditions.
 All three mangrove species flower in the spring and early summer.
-Propagules fall from late summer through early autumn.
+Propagules are produced from late summer through early autumn.
 Florida mangrove plant communities covered an estimated 430,000 to 540,000 acre in Florida in 1981.
-Ninety percent of the Florida mangroves are in southern Florida, in Collier, Lee, Miami-Dade and Monroe Counties.
+Ninety percent of the Florida mangroves are in southern Florida, in Collier, Lee, Miami-Dade and Monroe counties.

-Florida Reef
+Reef

 The Florida Reef is the only living coral barrier reef in the continental United States.
 It is also the third-largest coral barrier reef system in the world, after the Great Barrier Reef and the Belize Barrier Reef.
 The reef lies a little bit off of the coast of the Florida Keys.
 A lot of the reef lies within John Pennekamp Coral Reef State Park, which was the first underwater park in the United States.
 The park contains a lot of tropical vegetation, marine life, and seabirds.
 The Florida Reef extends into other parks and sanctuaries as well including Dry Tortugas National Park, Biscayne National Park, and the Florida Keys National Marine Sanctuary.
 Almost 1,400 species of marine plants and animals, including more than 40 species of stony corals and 500 species of fish, live on the Florida Reef.
 The Florida Reef, being a delicate ecosystem like other coral reefs, faces many threats including overfishing, plastics in the ocean, coral bleaching, rising sea levels, and changes in sea surface temperature.